 Additional Information

-Applicants for the LCSW license need to complete 3,000 clinical hours before applying.
-Renewal for all four licenses occurs February in every odd-numbered year, and social workers are required to successfully complete 30 hours of continuing education — with four credits related to ethics.
+Renewal for all four licenses occurs February in every odd-numbered year, and social workers are required to successfully complete 30 hours of continuing education for each full renewal period after initial licensure.
 For more on the state exam and how to study, check out this guide from the board.

 Wyoming Social Work License Requirements

-To apply for licensure in Wyoming, you need a bachelor’s or master’s degree from a CSWE-accredited program.
-To become an LCSW-licensed social worker, candidates need 3,000 clinical hours.
+To apply for CSW licensure in Wyoming, you will need a bachelor’s degree from CSWE-accredited program.
+To become an LCSW-licensed social worker requires a master’s degree and 3,000 post-degree clinical practice hours.
 LCSW candidates can apply for a temporary license after graduation until they have completed those hours.

 Wyoming Governing Board